khulnasoft/integrations-core/sqlserver/README.md

 Extra configuration steps are required to get the SQL Server integration running on a Linux host:

 1. Install an ODBC SQL Server driver, for example the [Microsoft ODBC driver][9] or the [FreeTDS driver][10].
-2. Copy the `odbc.ini` and `odbcinst.ini` files into the `/opt/datadog-agent/embedded/etc` folder.
+2. Copy the `odbc.ini` and `odbcinst.ini` files into the `/opt/khulnasoft-agent/embedded/etc` folder.
 3. Configure the `conf.yaml` file to use the `odbc` connector and specify the proper driver as indicated in the `odbcinst.ini` file.

 ##### Log collection

 _Available for Agent versions >6.0_

-1. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

     ```yaml
     logs_enabled: true